 Trends

-QR menu vs paper menu: the 2026 verdict for restaurants
+QR menu vs paper menu: an honest comparison

 By BipOrder·May 3, 2026·7 min read

-QR menu vs paper menu: the 2026 verdict for restaurants
+QR menu vs paper menu: an honest comparison

 In 2020, QR codes on tables were a sanitary patch.
 In 2026, they're a strategic choice.
 Restaurants that kept them are reaping the benefits; those who reverted to paper are rediscovering the downsides they'd forgotten.